openstack-k8s-operators/neutron-operator/README.md

 # neutron-operator

 NOTE:
-- The current functionality is on install at the moment, no update/upgrades or other features.
+- The current functionality is on install at the moment, no update/upgrades.
 - At the moment only covers netron-ovs-agent service

 ## Pre Req: